Jack Chapman (baseball)

-In all, he managed 11 seasons in the majors, compiling a record of 351 wins and 502 losses, winning one championship in with the Louisville Colonels of the American Association.
-Chapman took part in the pre-modern era World Series by managing his team in the 1890 World Series, the seventh of eight held prior to the first modern Series in 1903.
-The team faced the Brooklyn Bridegrooms of the National League that would be held as a best-of-seven series.
+In all, he managed 11 seasons in the majors, compiling a record of 351 wins and 502 losses.
+He won one championship, in with the Louisville Colonels of the American Association.
+The 1890 championship was historic; the Louisville club had finished in last place in the American Association in 1889, so by finishing in first place in 1890, the club became the first major-league club in history to go from last place to first place in the span of a single year.
+Chapman and his pennant-winning club then took part in the 1890 World Series, the seventh of eight held prior to the first modern Series in 1903.
+The team faced the Brooklyn Bridegrooms of the National League in what was planned as a best-of-seven series.
 Brooklyn won the first two games before the third game ended in an eight inning tie.
 Louisville won two out of the next three to force a seventh game amidst worsening weather conditions.
 Chapman and Brooklyn manager Bill McGunnigle agreed that the October 28 game would be the last one held, although it was stated that if Louisville won the game and tied the series that they would meet again in the following spring to determine the true winner.
 Louisville won 6–2, but the agreement between the AA and the NL floundered in the winter, meaning that no true winner of the 1890 Series was awarded that year.

+A major league player named Bob Ferguson was a contemporary of Chapman's.
+Ferguson was given the nickname "Death to Flying Things," and some sources state that Chapman was also known by that nickname, but Richard Hershberger, a researcher for the Society for American Baseball Research, looked into the matter and determined that the nickname was never applied to Chapman during his baseball career; it was bestowed upon him by a sportswriter many years later.

-Chapman's nickname was "Death to Flying Things", although fellow major leaguer Bob Ferguson had also been given the nickname.
-Chapman died in Brooklyn at the age of 73, and he is interred at Green-Wood Cemetery.
+Chapman was a lifelong bachelor.
+He died in Brooklyn at the age of 73.
+He is interred at Green-Wood Cemetery.

+Chapman's managerial career is documented extensively in The 1890 Louisville Cyclones, a 2026 book written by Perry T. Cooper and published by McFarland & Company, Publishers.
+The book chronicles the Louisville club's achievement of moving from last place to first place in a year's time, and lauds Chapman for his performance as the team's manager during that historic season.